asadullah-refat-89/asadullah-refat-89/README.md

 Despite the leadership role and the occasional stage talk, I still code.
 A lot.
 Probably more than is medically advised (Wrote 1.8M+ lines of code in 2025) 😅!

+🔗 [My GitHub Professional Account](https://github.com/refat-asadullah-creolytix-dev) Where I actually code for a living.

 ## 🧭 How my brain is wired

   🧱 Strong systems outlive strong individuals